 Kate hails from Pennsylvania but calls Burlington, VT, home.
-A former Adventure Treks student (Kate attended four trips in the Pacific Northwest, California, and Alaska), she is joining AT for her first season as an instructor.
+A former Adventure Treks student (Kate attended four trips in the Pacific Northwest, California, and Alaska), she is returning AT for her second season as an instructor intern.
 At the University of Vermont, Kate works for the outing club’s leadership development programs. she has also worked as a field hockey coach for kids of all ages.

 - Education: University of Vermont